espinedaryan/Dojo-Blog/README.md

 ~ How to open...

+- Install nodeJS
+- npx create-react-app (name of parent folder)
+- change all identical files (src, public) and add the "data" folder.

 Opening the Website:
 - Open terminal (Ctrl + Shift + `) on VS Code or open Command prompt.
 - Set the directory to the name of the folder containing all the files.